 - Once the scene is empty, find and click the Create tab on the left-side of the Blender program.
 You'll see a number of Primitive options.
 Click the Monkey button and a monkey head will appear!

 - Let's change the material color.
 Click the Material icon in the right-side panels and click Add.
 A number of material options will show up but we just want to click the Diffuse color swatch area and then change the Hex number to a Sketchfab blue - 1CAAD9.

-- Once your monkey head is ready, you can upload it directly to Sketchfab using our exporter outlined here: https://sketchfab.com/exporters/blender
+- Once your monkey head is ready, you can upload it directly to your Sketchfab account using our Blender exporter.

 Congrats!
 Your Sketchfab account should now feature a Blender monkey head just like ours above.
 If you'd like to edit the materials, lighting, or even the background color of your model, check out the guides for 3D Settings.